ShiV-0312/Miniproject/README.md

 # Tensor Flow
 programs on:
-image classification
+image classification,
-regression- fuel efficiency
+regression- fuel efficiency,
+overfitting and how to avoid it,